nicholas-khoo/HDB-Resale-Flat-Price-Prediction/README.md

 ***Objective*** </br>
 The objective of this step is to build a robust model that could accurately predict the future prices of HDB resale flats. (kaggle.com/competitions/dsi-sg-project-2-regression-challenge-hdb-price)

-A baseline score, calculated using the mean values of existing resale prices (please refer to `Baseline_Submission.ipynb`) was submitted to the kaggle competition to obtain a RMSE score to beat.
+A baseline score, calculated using the mean values of existing resale prices was submitted to the kaggle competition to obtain a RMSE score to beat.

 ___Trial #1 - Baseline___ </br>
 Baseline for feature selection and manipulation. </br>